Fort Worth Cowtown

 KICKOFF

-The Fort Worth Cowtown Chapter will kick off each school year with an event in August, at which members who have provided exceptional service in the community during the prior service year will be recognized with awards.
+The Fort Worth Cowtown Chapter kicks off each service year with an event in August, at which members who provided exceptional community service the prior year are recognized.

 MONTHLY MEETINGS

-The Fort Worth Cowtown Chapter will hold monthly meetings from September through April for both Ticktockers and Patronesses, which may or may not take place together.
-Ticktocker meetings address topics in our Chapter’s “Core Program” and may include guest speakers or hands-on activities.
+The Fort Worth Cowtown Chapter holds monthly meetings from September through May for both Ticktockers and Patronesses, sometimes together as “Joint Meetings” but often separate.
+Ticktocker meetings address topics in our Chapter’s “Core Program” and include guest speakers and/or hands-on activities.
 Each class year of Ticktockers meets separately.

 PHILANTHROPY EVENTS